 The Lac à Paul Project

-The Lac à Paul project consists of the operation of an open-pit phosphate mine in the Saguenay-Lac-Saint-Jean region of Quebec.
-Every day, 55 000 tonnes of ore will be processed in order to produce 3 million tonnes of phosphate concentrate per year.
-Approximately 1000 jobs will be created for the 25-year life of mine.
+The Lac à Paul project consists of the operation of an open-pit phosphate mine in the Saguenay-Lac-Saint-Jean region, located in Quebec, Canada.
+Every day, 55 000 tonnes of ore will be processed in order to produce 3 million tonnes of phosphate concentrate (apatite) per year.
+Approximately 1000 direct and indirect jobs will be created for the 26-year life of mine.

-The first phosphorus showings at Lac à Paul were discovered, by accident, in 1997, but it was only recently, in 2008, after ore prices and global demand for fertilizer had increased, that the Company made the efforts necessary to develop the project.
+The first phosphorus showings in the area of Lac à Paul were discovered, by prospecting, in the 90's, but it was only in 2008, after phosphate prices and global demand for fertilizer had increased, that the Company made the efforts necessary to develop the project.

 On October 25, 2013, Arianne Phosphate released the completion of the feasibility study of its Lac à Paul Phosphate Mine Project.
-The FS outlines an open pit mine, a concentrator producing a high quality apatite concentrate, as well as a transport system delivering the product, year round, to a deep-water port on the Saguenay River.
+The feasibility study outlines an open pit mine, a concentrator and a transport system.

 The Bureau d'audiences publiques sur l'environnement public consultation sessions were held in spring of 2015.
 The Minister of the Environment made the BAPE's report public on October 23, 2015.

 On December 16, 2015, the Cabinet of the Government of Quebec issued Decree 1139-2015 authorizing the Company to move foward with the Lac à Paul project.

 At the beginning of 2017, the key partners for the engineering aspect of the project's realization were announced.